 It’s very hard to get a good shot of the hallway since it is narrow and the light gets blocked from…

-I gave each of the four, 6-paneled door a name.
+I gave each of the four, 6-paneled doors in the hallway a name for what is behind the door.

 One leads to the garage…